Shaaali/identity-apps/docs/guides/branding/README.md

 Note that all subsequent branding changes that you save are immediately published if this toggle is switched on.

 ::: info Info
-The **Powered by Asgardeo** label will display on the Asgardeo-powered interfaces when branding is published.
+For free-tier subscriptions, the **Powered by Asgardeo** label will display on the Asgardeo-powered interfaces when branding is published.
 :::

 ## Disable your branding